redCOMPONENT-COM/redCORE/docs/gh-pages/manual/en-US/chapters/webserviceClient.md

 # Webservice Client class

 This class enables easy connection and execution of the specific operation through Hal Webservices.
+Object will upon execution generate token and watch for the expiration time before it refreshes it or create a new one.

 Standard method names are:
 - `post` - Used for new items or for task operations